MasterFenrir/python-whois/README.md

 A WHOIS retrieval and parsing library for Python, forked from pythonwhois and updated by me.

+STATUS at 2021-04-22: Ported to Python 3.7+ and it probably works.
+Most of (maybe all) the test data are very old and probably out of date so they don't guarantee that the parser works on current whois data.

 ## Dependencies

 None!
 All you need is the Python standard library.